bluewave-labs/crud-test-react-ts/README.md

 ### Delivery

+Follow those steps to deliver your work:

-Please clone this repository in a new GitHub repository in private mode and share with ID: `MuhammadKhalilzadeh` and `gorkem-bwl` in private mode on github.com, make sure you do not erase my commits and then create a pull request (code review).
+-  Properly clone this repository in a new GitHub repository in private mode.
+Make sure you do not erase previous commits (for code review purposes).
+-  Share the repository with the users `MuhammadKhalilzadeh` and `gorkem-bwl` in private mode on github.com.

 ---

 #### Useful links

+There are a few great links about Git, GitHub collaboration and naming convention.
+Make sure your read those documents before you start your work.

 - [Basic Git Instructions: Making pull request to the original repository](https://github.com/MuhammadKhalilzadeh/basic-git-instructions?tab=readme-ov-file#making-pull-request-to-the-original-repository)
 - [Git Collaborative Workflow Tutorial: Making a Pull Request](https://github.com/ajhollid/bluewave_collaborative_git?tab=readme-ov-file#making-a-pull-request)